2013 Little India riot: Investigation and charges

-From 11 to 14 December 2013, nine more labourers from Tamil Nadu were similarly charged in court for their involvement in the riot.
-Three were charged on 11 December, four on 12 December, and two on 14 December, bringing the total charged to 33.
-On 10 February 2014, an Indian construction worker was sentenced to 15 weeks imprisonment on charges related to riots.
-On 2 October 2014, a man was sentenced to 25 months imprisonment with three strokes of the cane for flipping a police car.
-On 2 December 2014, a construction worker was sentenced to a year's imprisonment for assaulting a police officer during the riot.
+On 10 December, eight workers originating from India were arrested for their involvement in the riot.
+The following day, three of them were charged in court, with one of the remaining five having been released on bail.
+On 12 December, four more workers were charged.
+On 14 December, two more were charged, bringing the total accused to thirty-three.
+All were advised by the Law Society of Singapore to apply for their Criminal Legal Aid Scheme if they were unable to acquire counsel.
+On 10 February 2014, an Indian construction worker was sentenced to 15 weeks imprisonment on charges related to the riot.
+In June, a man was sentenced to two years' imprisonment for his involvement.
+On 2 October, a man was sentenced to 25 months imprisonment with three strokes of the cane for flipping a police car.